-In May 2020, the company disclosed a cyber attack which took place from late March 2020 until early May 2020 and affected the confidentiality and availability of up to 113,000 current and former employees' personal data after bad actors "were able to exploit negligent security practices within the network to unlawfully access and encrypt personal data" according to the UK's Information Commissioner.
+In May 2020, the company disclosed a cyber attack which took place from late March to early May 2020 and affected the confidentiality and availability of up to 113,000 current and former employees' personal data after bad actors exploited "negligent security practices within the network to unlawfully access and encrypt personal data" according to the UK's Information Commissioner.

 The compromised information included telephone numbers, email addresses, national insurance numbers, bank account details, marital status, birth date, education, country of birth, gender, number of dependents, emergency contact information and salary.
 For some individuals, also special category personal data was accessed including ethnic origin, religion, details of disabilities, sexual orientation and health information relevant to ill-health retirement applications.